tonikarttunen/tonikarttunen-com/README.md

 [![Build Status](https://travis-ci.org/tonikarttunen/tonikarttunen-com.svg)](https://travis-ci.org/tonikarttunen/tonikarttunen-com)
 [![Dependency Status](https://david-dm.org/tonikarttunen/tonikarttunen-com.svg)](https://david-dm.org/tonikarttunen/tonikarttunen-com)

 This repository contains the source code of the [tonikarttunen.com](http://www.tonikarttunen.com) web application.
-It is a modern single-page-application that is written in [React](https://facebook.github.io/react/) and [ECMAScript 2015 (ES6)](https://babeljs.io/docs/learn-es2015/).
+It is a single-page-application that is written in [React](https://facebook.github.io/react/) and [ECMAScript 2015 (ES6)](https://babeljs.io/docs/learn-es2015/).
 The project is based on [react-starter-kit](https://github.com/kriasoft/react-starter-kit/).
+**Note:** when running this project locally, you also need to have a static file server and a blog API server running locally; the static file server and the blog API server are not available in this public repository).

 ## TODOs